YuSugihara/QTL-seq/01_qtlseq_commands_breakdown.md

 ## Step 2: Quality Control and Trimming

 **Description**:
 Trimming is the process of removing low-quality sequences and adapters from raw sequencing data.
 This step is essential to ensure that the data used for alignment is clean and of high quality.
-In QTL-seq, trimming is performed using **Trimmomatic** on the **parent** and **bulk1** and **bulk2** in the same manner.
+In QTL-seq, trimming is performed using **Trimmomatic** on the **parent**, **bulk1**, and **bulk2** FASTQ files.

 **Usage**: